18 Endowed Chairs

 Olivia Graeve

-Elias Masry Endowed Chair in Jacobs School of Engineering
+Elias Masry Endowed Chair in the Jacobs School of Engineering

 Graeve’s research focuses on the design and manufacturing of advanced materials for extreme environments of temperature, pressure and radiation.
 Her lab aims to develop better-performing materials for a series of critical applications including hypersonic flight, nuclear fusion reactors; electro-optics, and hydrogen storage.
 Graeve is the faculty director of UC San Diego’s Graduate Program of Materials Science and Engineering, and leads the CaliBaja Center for Resilient Materials and Systems at UC San Diego.
 Graeve is dedicated to increasing the representation of Latinos in STEM, and founded and has run the ENLACE bi-national summer research program at UC San Diego since 2013.